MaxLeap/Docs/en/Android/Guide/Analytics.md

 Notice:

 * Both `onPageStart()` and `onPageEnd()` should be assigned on each page and there should be no intersections.
-* If the page is realize with Activity + Fragment, we should add aforementioned code in`onResume()` and `onPause()` of Fragment to record pageview towards the Fragment.
+* If the page is realized with Activity + Fragment, we should add aforementioned code in `onResume()` and `onPause()` of Fragment to record pageview towards the Fragment.

-## Customized Events
+## Event Customization

-Customized Events can set tracking point in app and take records of users action and collect data.
+Event Customization can set tracking point in app and take records of users action and collect data.

 ###Property Description